markhoerth/dremio_client/docs/command_line_interface.rst

         Options:
           --config DIRECTORY   Custom config file.
-          -h, --hostname TEXT  Hostname if different from config file -pt, --port INTEGER  Hostname if different from config file --ssl                Use SSL if different from config file -u, --username TEXT  username if different from config file -p, --password TEXT  password if different from config file --help               Show this message and exit.
+          -h, --hostname TEXT  Hostname if different from config file -p, --port INTEGER  Hostname if different from config file --ssl                Use SSL if different from config file -u, --username TEXT  username if different from config file -P, --password TEXT  password if different from config file --help               Show this message and exit.

         Commands: